eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 Copybooks that you retrieve from mainframe data sets are stored in your VS Code global storage folder.

+Changes you make to copybooks that you retrieve from mainframe data sets are not saved back to the mainframe.
+To edit the content of your copybooks, we recommend that you use Zowe Explorer.

 We recommend that you refresh your copybooks from time to time.
 To refresh your copybooks, press **F1** and run the command **Clear downloaded copybooks**.
 This command clears the global storage folder so that copybooks are downloaded again from the mainframe.

 ### Retrieving Copybooks from Endevor